High court could free Biden to end Trump asylum policy

 Justices Amy Coney Barrett and Brett Kavanaugh, at least one of whom the administration needs to win the case, suggested that the administration had a better argument than the states.

-“You lose if the government is right about what significant public interest is,” Barrett said in an exchange with Texas Solicitor General Judd Stone II.
+“You lose, right, if the government is right about what significant public interest is,” Barrett said in an exchange with Texas Solicitor General Judd Stone II.

 Several justices also picked up on Prelogar's point that no administration, including Trump's, fully complied with the requirement to make migrants wait in Mexico.